mintty/mintty/wiki/Tips.md

-From the [release area](https://github.com/microsoft/terminal/releases), among the Assets, download the WindowsTerminalPreview zip file of your architecture, extract its `OpenConsole.exe`, rename it to `conhost.exe` and replace the conhost program in your Windows System32 folder with it.
+From the [release area](https://github.com/microsoft/terminal/releases), among the Assets, download the WindowsTerminalPreview zip file of your architecture, extract its `OpenConsole.exe`, rename it to `conhost.exe` and replace the conhost program in your Windows System32 folder with it:
-Make a backup copy of conhost.exe first, just in case.
+* Make a backup copy of conhost.exe first, just in case.
-Then remove the original conhost.exe if it cannot be renamed.
+* Then remove the original conhost.exe, or rename it as a backup.
+* Then copy the OpenConsole.exe binary to conhost.exe.

 (Do **not** copy conhost.exe from Windows 11 into Windows 10.)
+(Do **not** use cygwin `unlink` to remove conhost.exe or you'll need to restore it with Windows explorer.)

 ### Mouse interaction in console-based programs ###